 ASPnet activities and projects can be developed by the International Coordinator, National Coordinators, Provincial/Territorial Coordinators, or member schools themselves.
-Members can choose the ASPnet activities and projects that they want to implement, but they must also contribute every year to at least one activity initiated by the International Coordinator, or to a related national activity proposed by their Provincial Coordinator and or the National Coordinator.
+Members can choose the ASPnet activities and projects that they want to implement, but they must also contribute every year to at least one activity initiated by the International Coordinator, or to a related national activity proposed by their National Coordinator.

 National and Provincial Coordinators can also provide resources, tools and guides that are specific to the country and region.
-ASPnet provides UNESCO resources and guides for schools and teachers.
+ASPnet provides UNESCO resources and guides for schools and teachers: https://aspnet.unesco.org/en-us/Pages/publications.aspx.